 The Ecology Science Fair centers on student-driven investigations in ecology, encouraging students to engage in all steps of the research process, including the important final step of data presentation.
 University of Minnesota Extension is proud to partner with The Raptor Center to host the 25th annual Ecology Science Fair, with funding from the Cargill Foundation.

-Students share their research by presenting their project and answering interview questions from a scientist.
+Students share their research by presenting their projects and answering interview questions from a scientist.
 They may also attend breakout sessions that include fun ecology-related STEM presentations.

-The Ecology Science Fair will be held on the University of Minnesota St. Paul campus in the St. Paul Student Center, 2017 Buford Avenue, on Saturday, January 29, 2022.
+The Ecology Science Fair will be held at the University of Minnesota St. Paul Student Center on Saturday, January 28, 2023.

 About the science fair